enoquesantos/qml-form-builder/README.md

         }
     ]
 }
 ```

+The code above, generate this form:

-### The fields available is: Checkbox, ComboBox, TextField, TextArea and RadioButton.
+The fields available is: Checkbox, ComboBox, TextField, TextArea and RadioButton.
-### When user submit the form, you will receive a json with the form data as fieldname.value.
+When user submit the form, you will receive a json with the form data as fieldname.value.
 Like this:

 ```
 {